 Marketing Overload = User Review Reliance

 Every day, the average person is bombarded by over 6,000 marketing messages.
-We've gotten so used to them that we've become talented at tuning them out.
-That's why 99% of us head straight for the comment section -- swiftly bypassing any traditional advertising on the way down -- when we're considering buying something online.
+As a result, we've become talented at tuning them out.
+That's why 99% of us head straight for the comments section -- swiftly bypassing any traditional advertising on the way down -- when we're considering an online purchase.

 The Importance of ASR on Amazon

 On Amazon, there's also a technical significance attached to a star-review rating.
 It involves something called the ASR, or Amazon Sales Rank.
 A seller's ASR does double duty: